phiryll/lexy/README.md

 Lexy is a library for encoding/decoding data into byte slices whose lexicographical unsigned byte ordering is consistent with the data type's natural ordering.
+Lexy intentionally has no dependencies.
 This library is only needed if you need to order encoded values.
 Lexy's primary purpose is to make it easier to use an [ordered key-value store](https://en.wikipedia.org/wiki/Ordered_Key-Value_Store), or an ordered binary trie.